Snowflake-Labs/sfquickstarts/site/sfguides/src/cross_cloud_business_continuity/cross_cloud_business_continuity.md

 <!-- ------------------------ -->
 ## Source Account Setup
-Duration: 2

 The code required to setup resources on your source account is hosted in github.
-You can download the code as a ZIP from [GitHub](https://github.com/sfc-gh-pparashar/summit-replication-hol) or use the following git command to clone the repository.
+You can download the code as a ZIP from [GitHub](ttps://github.com/Snowflake-Labs/vhol_failover_scripts.git) or use the following git command to clone the repository.
 ```bash
 git clone https://github.com/Snowflake-Labs/vhol_failover_scripts.git
 ```